relativitydev/relativity-trace-documentation/docs/administrator_guide/review/auto_coding.md

 ---
 layout: default
-title: Auto Coding Communication
+title: Auto Coding Communications
 parent: Review
 grand_parent: Administrator Guide
 nav_order: 4
 ---

-# Auto Coding Communication
+# Auto Coding Communications
 {: .no_toc }

 To increase the efficiency of review, administrator can set default review decisions that are automatically populated when a communication is viewed.